arpitbbhayani/arpitbbhayani.github.io/_posts/blog/2017-05-08-beware-of-which-indian-celebrity-do-you-look-like.markdown

 <img class="ui centered medium image" src='/static/images/indian-celebrity/permissions-asked.jpg' />

 ## Why did I do this?
-The application that asks you to login via Facebook, can ask any kind of inforamtion from Facebook about you.
-But Facebook before giving away all inforamtion asked to that app, first consults you and asks for your permission, and gives you a chance to edit it.
-Most of the users do not bother to edit it; and because of which sites like [Cat Fly Quizzes](http://catfly.in/) gets all of your information, with your concent.
+The application that asks you to login via Facebook, can ask any kind of information from Facebook about you.
+But Facebook before giving away all information asked to that app, first consults you and asks for your permission, and gives you a chance to edit it.
+Most of the users do not bother to edit it; and because of which sites like [Cat Fly Quizzes](http://catfly.in/) gets all of your information, with your consent.

 ## What might happen when such app gets my information
 Such app/websites may: